The Ultimate Guide to Instagram for Businesses: Part #1

 Establish your look

 Maintaining a cohesive brand image is crucial to effective Instagram marketing.
-There’s a reason that 60% of the top brands on Instagram use the same filter for every post — it’s nice to view, makes customers look upon your brand favourably and increases the chance of them taking action.
+There’s a reason that 60% of the top brands on Instagram use the same filter for every post — it’s nice to view, makes customers look upon your brand favorably, and increases the chance of them taking action.
 As well as making your posts look well put together and consistent, the potential for engagement skyrockets when you have an established brand image.

 Here are some great examples of thoughtful and beautiful Instagram feeds for you to draw inspiration from.